tjbencomo/ngs-pipeline-retired/README.md

 for poor quality reads used by Mutect2.

 ## Preprocessing
-`variant-discovery-pipeline` follows a modified version of the Broad's [Best Practices Pipelines for Variant Discovery](https://software.broadinstitute.org/gatk/best-practices/workflow).
+`ngs-pipeline` follows a modified version of the Broad's [Best Practices Pipelines for Variant Discovery](https://software.broadinstitute.org/gatk/best-practices/workflow).
 Not all scatter operations are performed to save time waiting on excess SLURM jobs.

 Preprocessing requires 2 items from the user.
 First, the user must provide an inputs file describing each sample, its FASTQ files, Library ID, and the directory where the preprocessed files should be saved.
 This info should be saved in a `.csv` or `.xlsx` file.
-A reference file must also be specified that tells `variant-discovery-pipeline` where to look for items like the reference genome fasta, `cromwell` jar, and email address to notify the user of pipeline failure.
+A reference file must also be specified that tells `ngs-pipeline` where to look for items like the reference genome fasta, `cromwell` jar, and email address to notify the user of pipeline failure.
 Reference genome files can be downloaded from the [Broad's
 Resource Bundle](https://software.broadinstitute.org/gatk/download/bundle) over FTP.
 Cromwell executables can be found on [Github](https://github.com/broadinstitute/cromwell/releases).